Pdf Store App With Gemini

 The outcome

-I deployed the app live at https://pdf-reader-app-latest.onrender.com/.
+The app is deployed live at https://pdf-reader-app-latest.onrender.com/.
 Try it out.
-It’s still barebones, but for very little time commitment, I think it’s off to a pretty good start.
+It’s still barebones, but for very little time commitment, it represents a solid foundation.

-NOTE: It will take about a minute to load and may not work if there is high traffic; I’m using freebie quota.
+NOTE: It will take about a minute to load and may not work if there is high traffic; it utilizes a free tier quota.

 The app currently only has two views, list view and pdf view.
 If the app does not render, here is the list view (main page) of the app: